USS JOHN FINN DDG 113

 May 2, PCU John Finn was christened during a 10 a.m.
 CDT ceremony at Ingalls West Bank in Pascagoula, Mississippi.
 Mrs. Laura Elizabeth Stavridis, the wife of Adm.
 James G. Stavridis (Ret.), served as sponsor of the ship.
 Cmdr.
 Micheal K. Wagner is the prospective commanding officer.

-August 30, 2016 The John Finn departed Ingalls shipyard for the first time to conduct Builder's Trials in the Gulf of Mexico; Returned on Aug.
-31.
+August 29, 2016 The John Finn departed Ingalls shipyard for the first time to conduct Builder's sea trials in the Gulf of Mexico; Returned on Aug.
+31; Underway for Bravo trials from Oct.
+24-26; Underway for acceptance trials with the INSURV from Nov.
+2-3.